gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy's first thought was,
 *What th' hell do I say now?*
-What could she possibly say to someone who had just revealed that they were two eggs short of an omelette?
+What could she possibly say to someone who had just revealed that they were two noodles short of a stir fry?

 Doctor Johel smiled as if she could read Iffy's mind.
 "It's a lot to take in, isn't it?
 But the principle is actually relatively straightforward.
 Those magnetic chambers hold a few million supercooled anti-bosons—bigger versions of Johnson's little bombs.
-Their counterparts have been sitting in Nova Zembla for a hundred and forty years.
+Their counterparts have been sitting in Nova Zembla for a hundred years.
 Wiggle one here—"
 she made a motion with her fingers,
 "—and its partner wiggles there.
 You're going to use them to send a message."

 "An' what exactly am I gonna say?"
-Iffy said as scathingly as she could.
+Iffy asked scathingly.
 "Please stop us before we scrag th' whole world?"

 "I doubt that would have much impact,"
 Doctor Johel said briskly.
 "No,
-you're going to take advantage of a back door in the machines' neural network that should make them more amenable to persuasion.
+you're going to take advantage of a back door my father discovered in the machines' neural network that should make them more amenable to persuasion.
 According to our simulations,
 it's the best chance we have to take back control of our planet."